FinTechCamp/SmartGambling/README.md

 ## Metamask

-We are using Metamask and [Web3.js - Ethereum JavaScript API](https://web3js.readthedocs.io/) to authenticate the user and connect to the Ethereum blockchain.
+We are using Metamask to authenticate the user and connect to the Ethereum blockchain.

 [![Logo](images/MetaMaskLogo.jpg)](https://metamask.io/)